spawar2/Dental-Abscess-Fracture-Detection-Neural-Network/README.md

-# Dental-Abscess-Fracture-Detection-Neural-Network
+# Dental-Abscess-Fracture-Root-Canal-Anamoly-Detection-Neural-Network
 Artificial intelligence (AI).
 Date created/updated: December, 9, 2024.
 A dental abscess is a collection of pus that can form inside the teeth, in the gums, or in the bone that holds the teeth in place.
 It's caused by a bacterial infection.
 An abscess at the end of a tooth is called a periapical abscess.
 An abscess in the gum is called a periodontal abscess.
 Cracked or fractured teeth can have many causes.
 They can cause symptoms like pain and swelling.
+Root canal anamoly are abnormal number of canals in tooth.

 <img width="647" alt="Screenshot 2024-12-08 at 7 25 29 PM" src="https://github.com/user-attachments/assets/51fa2ecd-f175-410e-b8ad-259e36f948c2">